Ab-dex/todo-clean-architecture/README.md

 2. If you plan to bind volumes, avoid doing it directly in `/app`.
 Instead, use `/src` to prevent overriding your build files in `/app`, which could prevent the final Docker command from running properly.

 Note: An alternative method is available in a separate branch, where Docker is used with a different database setup (Dockerized db with `libsql`).
 This allows the use of server actions, which works more smoothly in server-side operations.

+### Database File Permissions

+In this project, I had to change the permissions and ownership of both the `sqlite.db` file and the containing `/app` directory in order to allow the application to have write access to the database file.
+This was necessary to avoid permission issues when interacting with the SQLite database within the Docker container.

+To ensure proper access, the `sqlite.db` file is set to be owned by the `nextjs` user and the `nodejs` group.
+Additionally, the directory containing the database was given appropriate read, write, and execute permissions for the user and group.